Citation for this page in APA citation style. Close

 The Pythagoreans, Socrates, and Plato attempted to reconcile an element of human freedom with material determinism and causal law.
 But the first major philosopher to argue convincingly for some indeterminism was probably Aristotle.
 This is despite the fact that he described a causal chain back to a prime mover or first cause, and he elaborated the four possible causes (material, efficient, formal, and final).

 In his Physics and Metaphysics Aristotle also said there were "accidents" caused by "chance (τυχή)."
-In his Physics, he clearly reckoned chance among the causes.
+In his Physics (Book II, chapter iv), he clearly reckoned chance among the causes.
 Aristotle might have added chance as a fifth cause - an uncaused or self-caused cause - that happens when two causal chains come together by accident (συμβεβεκός).
 He noted that the early physicists found no place for chance among the causes.

 Aristotle knew that many decisions were quite predictable based on habit and character, but they were no less free if one's character itself and predictable habits were developed freely in the past and were changeable in the future.
 This was the view of Eastern philosophies and religions.
-Our karma (etymologically one's character) has been determined by our past actions (even from past lives), and strongly influences our current actions, but we are free to improve our karma by our good actions.
+Our karma has been determined by our past actions (even from past lives), and strongly influences our current actions, but we are free to improve our karma by future good actions.

 As a principal architect of the concept of causality, and the formulator of the four causes, Aristotle's statements on indefinite causes are perhaps his most significant contribution to freedom, in the world and in human decisions.

-In the Metaphysics Aristotle makes the case for chance and uncaused causes (causa sui) and in the Nicomachean Ethics he shows our actions can be voluntary and "up to us" so that we can be morally responsible.
+In his Metaphysics and the Physics, Aristotle makes the case for chance and uncaused causes (causa sui).
+And in the Nicomachean Ethics he shows our actions can be voluntary and "up to us" so that we can be morally responsible.

 Nor is there any definite cause for an accident, but only chance (τυχόν), namely an indefinite (ἀόριστον) cause.